 7. Effective mobile learning – not just mobile content

-Now that responsive authoring technologies are more embedded in the industry, we predict the rise of real mobile learning design in 2018.
+Now that responsive authoring technologies are more embedded in the industry, we predict the rise of real mobile learning design.
 Here are some quick tips to get you started.

 8. Video, video, video